 Strength of line in writing depends chiefly on the downward strokes.
-Make the lines look like the copy in every way. much as the copy.
+Make the lines look like the copy in every way.
+Be sure that the J slants as much as the copy.

-Jobber-Awholesale merchant.
-January
+Jobber-Awholesale merchant January

 Merchandise means all goods sold.
 M